buj201/makefile_tutorial/ch2/README.md

 2. Run `make first_example` to see the first example of variable definition and use.
 3. Recall that '=' defines a variable recursively, such that the RHS is only expanded when the variable is called.
 Predict what `make recursively_expanded_example` will print.
 Then run it.
 4. Recall that ':=' defines a variable simply, such that the RHS is expanded when the variable is defined.
 Predict what `make simpy_expanded_example` will print.
 Then run it.
+5. Note we can append to a variable using '+='.
+Run `append_example` to see this in action.